 Quotes by dying POW’s and photographs cover the walls.
 Partially lit by a striking blue leadlight window casts a tranquil hue on those painful memories.

 A local Thai-born Malay Seeve Charuruks, along with a team of locals recently cleaned up the vandalized memorial.

 Although tired and in need of more refurbishment funds, its four gardens, including the Contemplation Garden, stand as a testament to those terrible war crimes.

 Watch the documentary by Australian television journalist Jana Wendt of the horrors of the Death Marches in the Memorial Hall.

 On a completely different and more ‘refreshing’ note, Sabah tea is the best organic tea from the Borneo Rainforest.

-Visit the Sabah Tea Gardens and take a tour around the mountain based plantation.
-This ‘vintage’ factory has old stained louvers for ventilation and rattly conveyor belts.
+Visit the Sabah Tea Gardens and take a tour around the mountain-based plantation.

 The tour is complete with handwritten instructional signs and an authentic Malay English speaking tour guide.

-Note photographs in the factory are not allowed.
-And don’t lean on any bright green machinery… As we discovered it had been freshly painted but with no warning signs!
+Note photographs in the factory are not allowed and don’t lean on any bright green machinery.
+As we discovered it had been freshly painted but with no warning signs!

 Tea bushes cover the rolling hillside and all the tea is picked by hand.

-Or even stay overnight in the nearby quaint, white picket-fenced Sabah Tea Resort cottages.
+Or even stay overnight in the nearby quaint, white-picket-fenced Sabah Tea Resort cottages.

-6- Kamping Luanti
+9- Kamping Luanti

-Try a fish foot massage and spa

-Kampung Luanti is just a 2km drive from Sabah Tea Plantation.
+Try a fish foot massage and spa at Kampung Luanti, which is just a 2km drive from Sabah Tea Plantation.

-A small quirky tourist delight, it is just off the road along the local river.

-Nine kinds of fish are cultivated in the river.
+A small quirky tourist delight, it is just off the road along the local river and is where nine kinds of fish are cultivated.

 Harvested only twice a year, the locals boost their economy with this unusual tourism venture.

 For only a few RM you too can lose the hairs of your shins and keratin off your callouses as you walk barefoot along the river’s edge.

 Thousands of fish surround you appearing out of nowhere, and begin nibbling your feet and shins.

 I’ll stick to photography, thank you very much.

-Stay in Sepilok and go wild with the wildlife
+Stay in Sepilok and go wild with the wildlife.

 A few are right next to the Sepilok Orangutan Rehabilitation Centre and Bornean Sun Bear Conservation Centre.

-Sepilok Jungle Resort or Sepilok Forest Resort are to name but two.

-Both border the protected hectares of Borneo tropical rainforest forming the conjoined grounds of the Conservation Centres.
+Sepilok Jungle Resort and Sepilok Forest Resort both border the protected hectares of Borneo tropical rainforest forming the conjoined grounds of the Conservation Centres.

 There are tour guided and self-guided tours, with regular feeding times for both orangutans and sun bears.